victorbnl/code-to-pdf/README.md

   --linenos LINENOS     whether or not to display line numbers --linenostep LINENOSTEP
-                        if `linenos` is enabled, print every n-th line number --top-margin TOP_MARGIN
+                        if `linenos` is enabled, print every n-th line number --page-numbers PAGE_NUMBERS
+                        whether or not to print page numbers --top-margin TOP_MARGIN
                         document top margin
   --bottom-margin BOTTOM_MARGIN